mobalic/TextEditor/README.md

 **Author:** Mo Balić - [mobalic](https://github.com/mobalic)

-This program is based on Text Editor project on JetBrains Academy
+This program is based on Text Editor project on JetBrains Academy.

 ## License